Virtual Instruction for the Real World

 Level III: Complex Participation

 Here the learner has increased control over the lesson and exercises decision making.
-This level of IMI will include more detail and may require input from our programmers and media production specialists in order to allow branching activities.
+This level of IMI will include more detail and may require input from our programmers and media production specialists, allowing branching activities.
 These branches could include different media reaction if a student makes an incorrect selection during a task step.

 Level IV: Real-Time Participation